Osage Indian murders: Murders in Osage County

-The body of another Osage, Brown's cousin Charles Whitehorn (also known as Charles Williamson), was discovered near Pawhuska on the same day as hers; Whitehorn had been shot to death.
-Two months later, Lizzie Q. Kyle was killed as well.
-By that time, Lizzie had headrights for herself and had inherited the headrights from her late husband and two daughters.
+The body of another Osage, Brown's cousin Charles Whitehorn, also known as Charles Williamson, was discovered near Pawhuska on the same day as hers.
+Whitehorn had been shot to death.
+Two months later, Lizzie Q. Kyle was killed.
+Local authorities had initially ruled that Lizzie's death was due to old age.
+By that time, Lizzie had headrights for herself and had inherited the headrights from her late Osage husband and two daughters.
 Her heirs became fabulously wealthy.